Excidion/reproML/docs/structure.md

 This also comes in handy if you want to deploy your code to the cloud.

 + Differentiate between different categories of dependencies:
-Because you deployment in the cloud does not need a jupyter kernel or a code formatter.
+Because your deployment in the cloud does not need a code formatter and when building your docs there is (probably) no use for a jupyter kernel.
 For more details see poetry's [dependency groups](https://python-poetry.org/docs/managing-dependencies/#dependency-groups).